 g.
 Affirmation that remuneration is as per the Remuneration policy of the Company:

-The Company affirms remuneration is as per the Remuneration Policy of theCompany.
+The Company affirms that the remuneration is as per the Remuneration Policy of theCompany.

 During the year the Company has not engaged any employee drawing remuneration exceedingthe limit specified under Section 197(12) read with Rule 5(2) of the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014.

 In terms of Section 136(1) of the Companies Act 2013 read with the Rule 5(2) of theCompanies (Appointment and Remuneration of Managerial Personnel) Rules 2014 the Board'sReport is being sent to all the shareholders of the Company excluding the annexurecontaining names of the top ten employees in terms of remuneration drawn.
 Any shareholderinterested in obtaining a copy of the said annexure may write to the Company at: TheCompany Secretary LIC Housing Finance Limited Corporate Office 131 Maker TowersF' Premises 13th Floor Cuffe Parade Mumbai 400 005.

-The Company has Zero tolerance towards any action on thepart of any executive / staff which may fall under the ambit of 'Sexual Harassment'at workplace and is fully committedto uphold and maintain the dignity of everywomen executive / staff working in thecompany.
-No complaint was filed during the year in this regard.
+It may be mentioned here that the Company has zero tolerance towards any action on thepart of any executive / staff which may fall under the ambit of Sexual Harassment'at workplace and is fully committed to upholding and maintaining the dignity of everywomen executive / staff working in the Company.